 - Meetings that include participants in other countries can be difficult, since team members may have trouble understanding each other's accents.

-- Because it's hard to have "hallway" conversation or spontaneous huddles with team members in different locations, companies are holding an increasing number of formal meetings, eating into employees' productive hours.
+- Because it's hard to have "hallway" conversations or spontaneous huddles with team members in different locations, companies are holding an increasing number of formal meetings, eating into employees' productive hours.

 - The length of these formal meetings and lack of visual tools frequently causes people to tune out, which results in poor retention of meeting content and decisions made (so they hold more meetings to compensate).